QuentinRougemont/fsc_modelling/README.md

 This was used in this [paper](https://www.biorxiv.org/content/10.1101/732750v3) looking at expansion load in coho salmon

 # Purpose
-Run different models of divergence with fastsimcoal Compare most likely scenario using AIC
+* Run different models of divergence with fastsimcoal
+* Compare most likely scenario using AIC
-Obtained parameter uncertainties using bootstraped dataset
+* Obtain parameter uncertainties using bootstraped dataset

 # Dependencies
 * fastsimcoal available [here](http://cmpg.unibe.ch/software/fastsimcoal2/)